 Lyme disease affects children more than any other age group, but the young ones are often difficult to diagnose, especially before they’ve developed the vocabulary to describe how they’re feeling.
 To help parents recognize symptoms and prevent serious illness, I chatted with Charlotte Mao, MD, a pediatric infectious disease physician who trained at Harvard Medical School and Boston Children’s Hospital, and practiced at The Dean Center for Tickborne Illness, Spaulding Hospital, where she treated children with complex Lyme disease.
 She currently serves as the Curriculum Director for Invisible International’s Medical Education Initiative.
 Here are some frequently asked questions that she encounters in her practice.

 Q: What do I do if I find a tick on my child?

-If you see a tick crawling on your child, simply grab it with a tissue and flush it down the toilet.
-If it’s embedded in the skin, position a fine-tipped tweezer where the tick’s head meets the skin, then swiftly pull it straight out.
+If you see a tick embedded in your child, position a fine-tipped tweezer where the tick’s head meets the skin, then swiftly pull it straight out.
 Do not grasp, squeeze, or twist the tick’s body.
 Then place it in a plastic baggie with a small piece of damp paper towel.
 Wash the extraction area and your hands thoroughly with soap and water.

-To put your mind at ease, you’ll want to find out what microbes are inside the tick and whether they’ve been transmitted to your child as soon as possible.
-Because the current Lyme disease screening tests are unreliable in the first few weeks after a bite (it takes this long for humans to develop antibodies that can be measured), consider sending the tick to a lab to identify the infectious microbes that it is carrying.
+Consider sending the the tick to a testing lab, to identify the species and what microbes are inside of it.
+Because the current Lyme disease screening tests are unreliable in the first few weeks after a bite (it takes this long for humans to develop antibodies that can be measured), the results might provide your physician with useful information, especially if your child later comes down with symptoms.
 You can also go online to identify which tick species transmit various disease agents.
 Lyme disease is carried by blacklegged ticks, Ixodes scapularis in the Eastern United States and Ixodes pacificus in the West.

-Some experts say that it takes a minimum of 36 hours for an attached tick to transmit Lyme bacteria to a host.
-This is the average time it takes for these bacteria to travel from a tick’s midgut into its saliva glands.
+Some experts say that it takes at least 36 hours for an attached tick to transmit Lyme bacteria to a host, because this is the minimum time it takes for these bacteria to travel from a tick’s midgut to its saliva glands.
 However, transmission can happen in some cases with a shorter duration of attachment, specifically when bitten by a partially fed tick that already has Lyme bacteria in its saliva from a previous attachment.
 This occurs in about 5 to 10 percent of infected ticks, according to the Lyme bacteria discoverer, Willy Burgdorfer.
 Other tick-borne microbes, such as the potentially deadly Powassan virus, can be transmitted in as little as 15 minutes after tick attachment.

 Time is of the essence in preventing serious tick-borne disease.
-So, I personally advise parents to begin treatment before tick testing results come back, preferably within 48 to 72 hours of attachment.
+So, in Lyme endemic areas, I personally advise parents to begin preventative antibiotic treatment before tick testing results come back, within 48 to 72 hours of attachment.
 Over the following month, closely observe a child for symptoms, such as an expanding skin lesion at the bite site, fever, malaise, headache, mild neck stiffness, aches/pains in muscles, or joints aches.
 If these develop, visit your pediatrician.

 Q: How can I tell if my child has Lyme disease?

 Early signs of Lyme disease include flu-like symptoms, such as fever (often mild), chills, head and neck pain, body aches (muscle and joint), malaise, and fatigue.
 (Unfortunately, these symptoms can be mistaken for irritability or viral infections, such as the flu or COVID.
-Check your child for a Lyme disease rash and don’t forget to check the armpits, the scalp, skin folds behind the ears, and knees.
+Check your child for a Lyme disease rash and don’t forget to check the scalp and skin-fold areas (groin, armpits, behind the knees, and ears).
 Not everyone gets the classic “bulls-eye” rash; an expanding rash without central clearing is more common.
 You can find some sample rash images on the Internet.

-Other classic Lyme manifestations that can develop early or later include a sagging of facial muscles (Bell’s palsy), intense headaches (meningitis), numbness, tingling, or weakness in extremities (neuropathy), eye and heart issues (especially cardiac rhythm abnormalities), and joint swelling or pain.
+Other classic Lyme manifestations that can develop include a weakness or paralysis of facial muscles (Bell’s palsy); intense headaches, numbness, tingling, or weakness in extremities (neuropathy); eye and heart issues (especially cardiac rhythm abnormalities); and joint swelling or pain.
 Gastrointestinal symptoms, generally underappreciated as potential Lyme manifestations, may include nausea, abdominal pain, vomiting, loss of appetite, gastroparesis (stomach paralysis), and/or constipation.

 Q: What are some of the late-stage Lyme symptoms?

-Physical complications can involve the joints, nervous system, eyes, and gastrointestinal tract.
-Lyme arthritis most commonly involves a single large joint, especially the knee, but can also affect the jaw (temporomandibular joint or TMJ), and, occasionally, small joints of the fingers and toes.
-Fatigue and aches and pains are common in late and early disease.
-Lyme disease can also cause behavioral or personality changes in children.
+Physical complications can involve the joints, nervous system, and eyes.
+Lyme arthritis most commonly involves one or a few large joints, especially the knee, but can also affect the jaw (temporomandibular joint or TMJ), and, occasionally, small joints of the fingers and toes.
+Fatigue and aches/pains are common in late and early disease.
+Lyme disease can also cause behavioral or mood changes in children.
 Some children develop neuropsychiatric manifestations such as anxiety, depression, panic attacks, or obsessive-compulsive disorders.
 All these symptoms can come and go, and this can be confusing to a patient, their family, and teachers.
 But trust that you know your child best, and if you suspect Lyme, visit your pediatrician.

 Q: What are the best Lyme disease tests?

-A Lyme disease diagnosis ultimately needs to be made based on a multifaceted clinical exam with lab work viewed as supportive, not definitive.
-My diagnosis is based on a comprehensive medical history, a physical exam, and a careful evaluation for other potential explanations.
+A Lyme disease diagnosis ultimately needs to be made based on a multifaceted clinical evaluation with lab work viewed as supportive (or not), but not definitive.
+My diagnosis is based on a comprehensive medical history, a physical exam, and diagnostic testing for other potential explanations besides Lyme disease.

-For testing, I prefer to use Lyme specialty labs that provide more diagnostic information than standard commercial labs.
-I particularly like Medical Diagnostics Laboratory (MDLab.com) for Lyme antibody (Western blot) testing.
-Western blots detect the presence of specific blood proteins that develop once a person has been exposed to a target bacterium.
-Once detected, these proteins can be seen as dark bands on a blotting membrane or an imaging system.
-MDLab’s immunoblot reports include detection results for more than the 10 CDC-specified Lyme bands and a photo of the patient’s actual immunoblot with an objective optical density score grading the intensity of each detected band.
-Fainter bands that do not meet the lab’s positivity threshold still might provide useful clinical information, increasing the suspicion of a past or present Lyme infection.
+In testing, I prefer to use Lyme specialty labs that provide more diagnostic information than standard commercial labs.
+I particularly like Medical Diagnostics Laboratory (MDLab.com) for Lyme immunoblot testing.
+Immunoblots detect the presence of antibodies to specific proteins of a microorganism that develop after a person has been exposed to a target infectious organism.
+Once detected, these antibodies can be seen as dark bands on a blotting membrane or an imaging system.
+MDLab’s immunoblot reports include detection results for more than the 10 CDC-specified Lyme bands, and a photo of the patient’s actual blot with an objective optical density score grading the intensity of each detected band.
+In some cases, fainter bands that do not meet the lab’s positivity threshold still might provide useful clinical information, increasing the suspicion of a past or present Lyme infection.

 Q: What’s your treatment approach for young children?